git-consensus/contracts/CONTRIBUTING.md

 # [Contributing to Git Consensus Contracts](#contributing-to-git-consensus-contracts)

-This is a modern Ethereum contract repository for Solidity contracts.
+This is a modern Solidity template for Ethereum smart contracts.
 It combines two extremely powerful frameworks:

-- [Foundry](#foundry) - for Unit testing written in Solidity ([contracts/test/](./contracts/test/)).
+- [Foundry](#foundry) - for Unit tests written in Solidity ([contracts/test/](./contracts/test/)).
-- [Hardhat](#hardhat) - for Integration testing written in Typescript ([integration/](./integration/)).
+- [Hardhat](#hardhat) - for Integration tests written in Typescript ([integration/](./integration/)).

-These also offer some great tools for some advanced things like contract debugging, deployment, gas measurements, etc.
+These frameworks also offer some advanced tools for contract debugging, deployment, gas measurements, etc.

 &nbsp;